 If you want to enjoy a bottle of wine in a less chaotic setting, spend the evening bar-hopping through Valletta.

-Some of my favourite Valletta wine bars and cafes include:
+Some of my favourite Valletta wine bars include:

 13. Make a note of the bird hunting seasons

-14. Don’t bother going to the Blue Lagoon in summer
+14. Don’t bother going to Comino in summer

-Comino’s Blue Lagoon looks like paradise in photos, but you might up end up being sorely disappointed upon getting there.
+Comino’s Blue Lagoon looks like paradise in photos, but you might up end up being sorely disappointed when you get there.

-In summer, when boatloads of tourists descend on Comino every hour or so, swimming in the Blue Lagoon feels like being in some overcrowded hotel pool.
+In summer, boatloads of tourists descend on Comino 10 minutes, and swimming in the Blue Lagoon feels like being in an overcrowded hotel pool.

 Comino is not worth visiting in the peak of summer, unless you’re willing to skip the Blue Lagoon and go for a hike across the island instead (although it might be too hot for that).